 9. Cultured Dairy

-10. Spices like Turmeric & Cinnamon
+10. Spices like Turmeric and Cinnamon

 Turmeric contains an active component called curcumin that has been shown to completely inhibit the growth of Candida albicans (as well as lots of other fungal strains).
 (10) Cinnamon can heal oral thrush because studies have shown that people who supplement with cinnamon generally suffer from less candida overgrowth than those who don’t.